-In Isaac Asimov’s I, Robot, a collection of 9 short tales approximately robotics, Asimov explores the opportunities of human-laptop interplay.
+In Isaac Asimov’s I, Robot, a collection of 9 short tales about robotics, Asimov explores the opportunities of human-laptop interplay.
 How can humans and computers co-exist?
-How can they work collectively to make a better global?
-A research institution from the Meertens Instituut in Amsterdam and the Antwerp Centre for Digital Humanities and Literary Criticism recently delivered a brand new virtual innovative writing device.
+How can they work collectively to make a better world?
+A research institution from the Meertens Instituut in Amsterdam and the Antwerp Centre for Digital Humanities and Literary Criticism recently delivered a new, innovative writing device.
 Using a graphical interface, an author drafts a textual content sentence through a sentence.
-Then, the device proposes its own sentences to hold the tale.
-The human and the pc work together to create what the system’s developers name “synthetic literature.”
+Then, the device proposes its penalties to hold the tale.
+The human and the PC work together to create what the system’s developers call “synthetic literature.”

 The paper detailing this challenge describes the text technology gadget as a try to: